Technology-Notes/kiemlicz-util-wiki/SSL.md

  2. the change cipher spec message makes it current

 # DTLS
-TLS over datagram transport.
-TLS in its original form cannot be used on top of e.g. UDP as:
+TLS in its original form cannot be used on top of datagram transport like UDP as:
  - Decrypting of individual records could be impossible.
 If record `N` is not received, then integrity check for record `N+1` will fail as relies on previous sequence number
  - Handshake protocol could fail as requires all messages to be reliably delivered (no messages must be lost during handshake phase)